jovotech/jovo-templates/alexa/buttons/README.md

 $ jovo build -p alexaSkill
 ```

+This will use the information in the `app.json` file to write the right information into the Alexa `skill.json` that will be used in the next step.

 ## Deploy project

 The Skill is ready to be deployed to the Amazon Developer console: